frederic-perez/AmE-dictionary/data/idioms.md

 __stow away__
 __straight shooter__ :dart::two: An honest and trustworthy person who is straightforward in dealings with others. _Joe’s a straight shooter—if he says that Alice is taking money out of the cash register, then I believe him._
 __strange bedfellows__ :two::hammer:
-__strangely enough__ Bafflingly; surprisingly; atypically. _Strangely enough, it turned out that we both knew John, but had met him in two different parts of the world._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._
+__strangely enough__ :three: Bafflingly; surprisingly; atypically. _Strangely enough, it turned out that we both knew John, but had met him in two different parts of the world._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._
 __strap on the (old) feedbag__ _slang_ To begin eating; to have a meal. _I can’t wait to get to Grandma’s and strap on the old feedbag.
 She always cooks the tastiest food!_
 __strapped for cash__ Without any or very much money at the moment; broke, especially temporarily.
 __straw man__